someonera/foodswipe/README.md

 ## Connecting a PostgreSQL database

-Uses a PostgreSQL database.
-Set up a local postgreSQL database called foodswipe.
-Provide your PostrgreSQL USERNAME in a .env in /foodswipe-backend/src.env.e (see env.example).
+Uses a PostgreSQL database, so set up a local postgreSQL database called foodswipe and provide your PostrgreSQL USERNAME in an .env in /foodswipe-backend/src (see env.example).